I’ve written blogs before about disconnecting and detoxing from technology, I just didn’t know I was in for that kind of vacation.

 Yelapa is great for a slow-paced, chill out vacation.
 If you’re into partying, it might not be your pace.
 If you’re looking to disconnect, it’s a fantastic place to do that.
 A few tips:

 - Bring earplugs – if you’re a light sleeper, and in case there is a group of party seekers, which we encountered.
-Sound travels across the water, so even in town you might hear music.
+Sound travels across the water, so even in town, you might hear the music.